2600hz/kazoo/applications/crossbar/doc/pivot.md

 `req_format` | What format of Pivot will the your server respond with | `string('kazoo', 'twiml')` | `kazoo` | `false`
 `voice_url` | What URL to request the initial Pivot callflow | `string` |   | `true`

+> Note: `cdr_url` is only applicable when using the XML (TwiML) format.
+When using the kazoo format, control is handed off to the Callflows app, with the Pivot process ending (and nothing waiting for the CDR).
+Instead, please use [webhooks](./webhooks.md) (specifically the CHANNEL_DESTROY event) to receive CDRs.

 #### Debugging pivot attempts

 You will need to edit the "data" object in the "pivot" callflow element to include a "debug" flag: